sayan-rc/pintos/README.md

-# PintOS
+# Pintos
-PintOS is a basic operating system featuring a threading system, user program management, and a file system.
+Pintos is a basic operating system featuring a threading system, user program management, and a file system.